Level 2 Certificate in Understanding Behaviour that Challenges

 Course delivery and assessment

-This is a Distance Learning programme.
-On enrolment you will be issued with all the relevant learning materials required to complete the qualification.
+This is an online Distance Learning programme.
+On enrolment you will be issued with all the relevant online learning materials required to complete the qualification via our eAssessor platform.
 These materials have been officially endorsed by the Awarding Organisation, NCFE CACHE.
-The learning materials comprise a set of high-quality knowledge workbooks alongside assessment booklets that allow learners to complete a portfolio of evidence and demonstrate their achievement of all the learning outcomes associated with each unit.
+The learning materials comprise a set of high-quality digital knowledge workbooks alongside online assessment materials that allow learners to complete a portfolio of evidence and demonstrate their achievement of all the learning outcomes associated with each unit.
 Learners are also assigned an assessor whom they can speak to should they require advice at any stage.

 By undertaking this programme, learners will be able to further their own continuous professional development, which may improve their career prospects.
 Learners may then wish to progress on to further qualifications.